milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 If you are located in Asia, Australia, or New Zealand:

-Shopify Commerce Singapore PTE.
-LTD.
+Shopify Commerce Singapore Pte.
+Ltd.

 Attn: Data Protection Officer